pedroramosdiehl/pedroramosdiehl/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pedroramosdiehl&label=Profile%20views&color=0e75b6&style=flat" alt="pedroramosdiehl" /> </p>

+This project is my curriculum vitae.
+I wrote my curriculum in LaTex and you can download it in the latest release.

 - 🌱 I’m currently learning **AWS and Kubernetes**

 - 💬 Ask me about **angular, spring boot, ionic, django**

 - 📫 How to reach me **pedroramosdiehl@gmail.com**

+# About me:

+Computer Engineer graduated from the Federal University of Goiás (UFG), with a solid career in software development since 2019.
+I started my journey at CERCOMP - UFG, where I began as a research intern and currently work as a Junior Systems Architect.
+My experience spans both internal and external projects, working with various technologies and frameworks in a full stack model.
+While I currently handle the architecture of systems in maintenance alongside a team, I have a strong passion for frontend development.

+I have solid experience with technologies such as Angular, Ionic, Spring Boot, PHP, Docker, Kubernetes, AWS, PostgreSQL, Linux, and Git.
+Beyond development, I have a keen interest in infrastructure and deployment, giving me a DevOps-oriented profile.
+In a personal home automation project, I manage an on-premise server running Proxmox, where I maintain VMs for services like Home Assistant and other Docker-based applications, including a backend for a financial management app.
+My strongest skills are in Angular, Ionic, Spring Boot, and PostgreSQL.

+Throughout my career, I’ve worked mainly with agile methodologies, particularly Scrum, with practical experience in variations of this approach.
+I also have extensive experience with CI/CD, using tools like GitHub and GitLab for automation and deployment.
+I routinely configure CI/CD pipelines and manage deployments for the various applications under my care.
+When designing systems, I prefer a lean and scalable approach, emphasizing a clear separation between frontend and backend, and where applicable, using microservices.
+In a recent project, I adopted an architecture with a Spring Boot backend, three distinct frontends (administrative, public, and management), SSO with Keycloak, and PostgreSQL as the database.

+My biggest challenges came after becoming a systems architect.
+I realized the direct impact architectural decisions have on development, maintenance, and the overall delivery of applications.
+One of the most valuable lessons I've learned is that while designing an application is relatively easy, keeping it sustainable over time is the real challenge.
+An example of this was adopting a granular microservices architecture for a large project, where we encountered scalability issues due to the company’s infrastructure not being fully prepared to support it.
+This experience reinforced the importance of aligning architectural decisions with the realities of available infrastructure.

+I am passionate about challenges, and my next major goal is to transition further into cloud-oriented DevOps.
+While I have solid knowledge of on-premise approaches, I see the need to deepen my understanding of cloud tools, particularly AWS, to stay ahead of trends and industry challenges.
+In the long run, I see myself growing professionally, always seeking new challenges and opportunities to learn and evolve.

 <h3 align="left">Connect with me:</h3>
 <p align="left">